veselosky/django-commoncontent/README.md

 - `base_template` - The base template to use for generic pages.
 Defaults to `commoncontent/base.html`.
 - `brand` - Site's brand name.
-Uses Site.name if not set.
+Uses `site.name` if not set.
 - `copyright_holder` - Custom name for the copyright holder if using the default copyright notice.
 Falls back to `site.name` if not provided.
-- `copyright_notice` - HTML to include in the copyright notice section of the footer (replaces the default copyright notice).
+- `copyright_notice` - Text to include in the copyright notice section of the footer (replaces the default copyright notice).
 - `custom_stylesheet` - A site-specific CSS file.
 This is pulled into the `extra_head`
-  block after bootstrap and commoncontent's CSS, so you can use it to override default styles and customize the look and feel of each site.
+  block after bootstrap and Common Content's CSS, so you can use it to override default styles and customize the look and feel of each site.
 It is included using `{% static custom_stylesheet %}` so the value should be relative to the STATIC_ROOT.
 - `default_icon` - Name of a Bootstrap icon to use by default if the object provides